niphadkarneha/gatsby-blog-neha/content/blog/HowILoveTech/index.md

 ## Middle - Pre-requisites

-Pre-requisites can and are an expensive deal for an international student who is paying Out-of-state tuition 💵, we are talking about paying $300 versus $1000 per credit.
-We came to a consensus that I would complete all my prerequiste courses at the local [Tidewater Community College (TCC)](https://www.tcc.edu/) for 2 years and then transfer to ODU.
-The application process for TCC was fairly straightforward and the staff was some of the most helpfull people I as an international student could ever meet.
+Pre-requisites, if you come from a different field of study be prepared to do a lot of prerequiste courswork.
+They are an expensive deal for an international student who is paying Out-of-state tuition 💵, we are talking about paying $300 versus $1000 per credit.
+Faculty members at ODU and I came to a consensus that I would complete all my prerequiste courses at the local [Tidewater Community College (TCC)](https://www.tcc.edu/) for 2 years and then transfer to ODU.
+The application process for TCC was fairly straightforward and the staff were some of the most helpful people I met as an international student could ever meet.

-While at Tidewater Community College, I took course in both Math, Statistics, and Computer Science some of them are mentioned below
+While at Tidewater Community College, I took course in Math, Statistics, and Computer Science some of them are mentioned below

 + Precalculus
 + Calculus